skoona/SknServices/README.md

 ```

-Each role would be assigned to one or more individuals via the normal assignment method.
+Each authorizedRole("ContentProfile.Access.Branch.Commission") would be assigned to one or more individuals via the normal assignment method.
 With the
  role assigned to a user, and that user having branch '0024' in their
-user profile options, they would be allowed to view/download commission reports for that branch, and all branch in their user profile.
+user profile options, they would be allowed to view/download commission reports for that branch, and all branches in their user profile.

 Implementations of AccessProfile would evaluate these entries when accessing secured content.
 Programmatic calls to the AccessProfile will need
 to include a user's list of assigned branches (options), and assigned roles for validation of their access privileges.